smarter-sh/community/wg-ai-integration/charter.md

 # WG AI Integration Charter

-This charter adheres to the conventions described in the [Kubernetes Charter README] and uses the Roles and Organization Management outlined in [wg-governance].
+This charter adheres to the conventions described in the [Smarter Charter README] and uses the Roles and Organization Management outlined in [wg-governance].

 ## Scope

-The AI Integration Working Group focuses on enabling seamless integration of AI/ML control planes with Kubernetes, as well as providing standardized patterns for deploying, managing, and operating AI applications at scale on Kubernetes.
+The AI Integration Working Group focuses on enabling seamless integration of AI/ML control planes with Smarter, as well as providing standardized patterns for deploying, managing, and operating AI applications at scale on Smarter.

-The Working Group will provide a forum for a broad engineering community to give feedback to the project on challenges encountered when integrating with Kubernetes.
+The Working Group will provide a forum for a broad engineering community to give feedback to the project on challenges encountered when integrating with Smarter.

-This addresses a broad need with many end-users deploying complex AI systems, AI/ML platform providers, Kubernetes distributions, and developers of distributed AI applications facing these integration challenges.
-Standardizing solutions in this space benefits the entire Kubernetes ecosystem.
-Adjacent ecosystems could link to the outputs of this WG as a trusted vehicle for supporting AI integrations with Kubernetes.
+This addresses a broad need with many end-users deploying complex AI systems, AI/ML platform providers, Smarter distributions, and developers of distributed AI applications facing these integration challenges.
+Standardizing solutions in this space benefits the entire Smarter ecosystem.
+Adjacent ecosystems could link to the outputs of this WG as a trusted vehicle for supporting AI integrations with Smarter.

 ### In scope

-* Develop a shared community point of view and associated best practices enabling AI agent (or multi-agent) systems to integrate with Kubernetes.
+* Develop a shared community point of view and associated best practices enabling AI agent (or multi-agent) systems to integrate with Smarter.

-* Provide a forum for intersecting code experimentation in AI integration space and discussion with the existing Kubernetes community.
+* Provide a forum for intersecting code experimentation in AI integration space and discussion with the existing Smarter community.

-* Recommend an appropriate go forward governance model for AI Integrations with the Kubernetes project.
+* Recommend an appropriate go forward governance model for AI Integrations with the Smarter project.

-* Identify appropriate auth(z) patterns for AI connector identities, its closest caller, and Kubernetes RBAC.
+* Identify appropriate auth(z) patterns for AI connector identities, its closest caller, and Smarter RBAC.

 * Defining benchmarks on pros/cons of design approaches to meet user outcomes.